Shadows of characteristic cycles, Verma modules, and positivity of Chern-Schwartz-MacPherson classes of Schubert cells: Equivariant Chern-Schwartz-MacPherson classes

-The top maps are the `signed' Euler obstruction, defined on irreducible varieties $Z$ by $\cEu_Z := (-1)^{dim Z} \Eu_Z$, and the signed equivariant Chern-Mather class $\chcMaT$, defined as in~\S\ref{ss:bn} on invariant irreducible projective varieties and extended by linearity to invariant cycles.
+The top maps are the `signed' local Euler obstruction, defined on subvarieties $Z$ by $\cEu_Z := (-1)^{\dim Z} \Eu_Z$ and extended to cycles by linearity, and the dual equivariant Chern-Mather class $\cMaTv$, defined as in~\eqref{E:defdual} on $T$-stable varieties and extended by linearity to $T$-stable cycles.
+The homomorphism $\cEu$ is an isomorphism, and the composition